bproai/pieverse-desktop/README.md

 - Tool execution management with intelligent argument handling
 - **Screenshot Preview:** Optionally preview screenshots directly in the UI without saving them to disk
 - Directory access management for controlling which local directories are accessible to MCP servers
+- **Configuration Management:** Import and export server configurations to easily share or backup settings

 ## 🎥 Demo and Showcase
 We are preparing live and recorded demos that highlight: